wp:paragraph

 1. Prepare Your Router for Setup

-- Ensure that your internet connection is active and stable.
+- Do an online internet health test to verify that your connection is active and stable.

 - Gather necessary documents, such as the router’s user manual or quick setup guide.